Canadian Grenadier Guards Band: History

 The band also featured guest singers, including Bertha Crawford in 1922.

 Conductor J.-J. Gagnier was appointed the CGGB's first director by Meighen upon the ensemble's founding in 1913.
 He remained in that post for the next 34 years.
 During his tenure the ensemble toured throughout North America and appeared on CBC Radio, CBS Radio, and NBC Radio.
 They also made appearances at the Canadian National Exhibition in 1921 and 1929.
 During World War II the band was stationed the 2nd Battalion of The Royal Canadian Regiment.
 Gagnier's last appearance with the CGGB was in 1947 for a meeting of the United Nations at the Montreal Forum.
 He retired soon after with the rank Captain.

 After Gagnier's retirement, the CGGB was disbanded for the next 5 years.
-In 1952 the band was reformed under the leadership of Lieutenant Norman Mouland.
+In 1952, the band was reformed under the leadership of Lieutenant Norman Mouland.
 He was succeeded in 1959 by Sgt-Maj Joe Miceli.
 Miceli remained in that position until 1964.
 He was succeeded by Cpl Miglio Delauro a trumpet player who had served under Joe Miceli.
 Dilauro left in 1966.
 Capt Henry Rzepus a Montreal musician took over the band which operated until 1974 when the Department of National Defence decided to merge the various regimental bands into a single ensemble, the Montreal Garrison Band.
 Under Gagnier's leadership, the CGGB made seven 78 rpm records for His Master's Voice and one record for the Victor Talking Machine Company.
-The ensemble made no recordings under Mouland, but did record one LP record, On Parade, with Miceli for RCA Records in 1964.